0NATE4/PatternAnalysis-2025/recognition/layrad-flant5-lora-nchung/README.md

 | **T5-small Full FT** | 0.444 | 0.230 | 0.397 | 0.397 | Full fine-tuning |
 | **FLAN-T5-base LoRA** | **0.696** | **0.496** | **0.640** | **0.640** | LoRA adaptation |

-**Note on ROUGE-L vs ROUGE-Lsum:** These metrics are identical in our results because we compute ROUGE metrics on plain text strings without sentence-level splitting.
-ROUGE-Lsum requires newline-separated sentences to compute sentence-level ROUGE-L and average them, but our evaluation treats each summary as a single sequence.
-This is a common implementation choice and not a calculation error.
+**Note on ROUGE-L vs ROUGE-Lsum:** We report identical values because our evaluation computes ROUGE on plain text without splitting into sentences.
+In Hugging Face `evaluate`, ROUGE-Lsum expects sentences separated by newline characters to apply sentence level aggregation.
+Since our references and predictions are single strings, ROUGE-Lsum reduces to ROUGE-L. This is a common implementation choice and not a calculation error.

+> If newline splitting is applied, ROUGE-Lsum may differ slightly.
+We prioritised the plain text variant for simplicity and consistency with prior work.

 ### Key Findings
 - **FLAN-T5 LoRA achieves 69.6% ROUGE-1** - significantly outperforming both baselines